huandu/heybox-url/README.md

 interface HKeyOptions {
   timestamp?: number; // Timestamp in seconds.
 Default to current time. nonce?: string; // Nonce.
 Default to a random string. algorithm?: HKeyAlgorithm; // Algorithm.
-Default to HKeyAlgorithm.Web.
+Default to 'plain'.
 }

 /**